ad-freiburg/qlever/README.md

 * 350 k facts
 * 11.7 m text postings

-Here is a sample query to try and check if everytign worked for you:
+Here is a sample query to try and check if everything worked for you:

     SELECT ?x SCORE(?c) TEXT(?c) WHERE {
         ?x <is-a> <Scientist> .